Repalle Assembly constituency

-Repalle is a constituency in Guntur district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
+Repalle is a constituency in Bapatla district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of the seven assembly segments of Bapatla Lok Sabha constituency.

 Anagani Satya Prasad is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Telugu Desam Party.
 As of 2019, there are a total of 194,748 electors in the constituency.
 The constituency was established in 1951, as per the Delimitation Orders (1951).